codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-duration.rst

    - Click the **Calendar** icon and select the date.
    - Click the **Clock** icon and select the time.

 ..
+Note:: You can use the Due Date field in conjunction with :ref:`Penalties <penalties>` to give students extra time to work on an assignment with a reduced score.
+You do not need a separate Due Date if you do not intend to have a penalty period.
+Set the closing time for the assignment if you wish to end access at a specific date and time.

-Note:: The **Due Date** field specifies when the assignment is due.
-Select the **Mark as Completed on Due Date** checkbox if you want the assignments of all students to be marked as completed when the due date has been reached.
-A Due Date must be set if you are working with :ref:`Penalties <penalties>`.
+ Select the Mark as Completed on Due Date checkbox if you want all students’ assignments to be marked as completed when the Due Date has been reached.
+This will ensure that students do not unintentionally receive penalties.

 ..
 Note:: The time zone is automatically taken from the Course time zone, if you wish to change to a different time zone click the 'click here' link to open the Course Details settings.
 There you can change the time zone for all the assignments in the course.